High Blood Pressure / Hypertension

-- You sometimes feel short of breath at rest or lying down.
+- you sometimes feel short of breath at rest or lying down

-- You suffer with troublesome ankle swelling.
+- you suffer with troublesome ankle swelling

-- You sometimes experience a rapid or irregular heartbeat.
+- you sometimes experience a rapid or irregular heartbeat.

-This will involve a blood test, an ECG and a blood pressure check.
-Occasionally, patients are anxious attending their doctor and this can lead to a false high blood pressure result.
-Your doctor will want to have multiple blood pressure data checks before making a diagnosis so you will be asked to wear a 24 hour Ambulatory Blood Pressure Monitor.
-This monitor is a small device worn on your arm for a period of 24 hours while you go about your normal routine.
-Multiple readings are recorded over this time and analysed by your doctor.
+Occasionally, patients feel anxious when visiting their doctor, which can lead to falsely high blood pressure.
+Your doctor may want to have multiple blood pressure data checks before making a diagnosis, so you will be asked to wear a 24-hour blood pressure monitor.
+This monitor is a small device worn on your arm while you go about your normal routine, multiple readings are recorded, then analysed by your doctor.

 Treatment for high blood pressure varies from lifestyle changes to medication.
 Your doctor will advise you based on the causes identified.